About the Blue Carpenter Bee

 Tropical and subtropical forests, woodlands, and gardens

-The Blue Carpenter Bee is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Blue Carpenter Bee is currently classified as Least Concern on the IUCN Red List.

 While currently listed as Least Concern, Blue Carpenter Bees face several localized threats.
 Habitat loss due to deforestation, urbanization, and the removal of dead wood or bamboo reduces available nesting sites.
 Pesticide use in agriculture and gardens can negatively impact populations through direct toxicity and reduction of floral resources.
 Competition with introduced bee species and nest parasitism by other insects (such as certain wasps or cleptoparasitic bees) also pose challenges.
 Climate change may alter the phenology of flowering plants, potentially disrupting foraging and breeding cycles.
 Despite these threats, the species remains widespread and adaptable, but continued habitat degradation could lead to future declines.